-If you are, or were, new to the Faith and you were to hear the creatures of the Cainite-Judeo-Christian Religion spiel this mealy mouthed phrase and, who then, told you to go and prepare yourself for ‘The Crucified Life’ what thoughts would that generate in your mind – elation or dread?
+If you are, or were, new to The Faith and you were to hear the creatures of the Cainite-Judeo-Christian Religion spiel this mealy mouthed phrase and, who then, told you to go and prepare yourself for ‘The Crucified Life’ what thoughts would that generate in your mind – elation or dread?
 Would you be uplifted and encouraged by hearing it, and would it fill you with joy and gladness or would you feel more as if a steel toe capped boot had thumped you in the groin!!??
-I know what I would feel, because I have sat in front of creatures like these, mongrel dogs who have taught this kind of message, so I know what the steel toe capped boot feels like.
-I do not exaggerate one iota when I tell you quite plainly that it was only through a miracle from Yashua Anointed (The Lord Jesus Christ) that I am still alive today, for it was He who rescued me from the clutches of those evil blasphemers and dogs with their bad news message of: ‘The Crucified Life.’
+I know what I would feel, because I have sat in front of these Judaising mongrel dogs who have taught this kind of message, so I know what the steel toe capped boot feels like.
+I do not exaggerate one iota when I tell you quite plainly that it was only through a miracle from Yashua Messiah (The Lord Jesus Christ) that I am still alive today, for it was He who rescued me from the clutches of those satanic evil blasphemers and mongrel dogs with their bad news message of: ‘The Crucified Life.’

+I will therefore repeat in order to hammer it home.
 First of all we can see that the words ‘The Crucified Life’ do not appear together so it is not a Scriptural phrase.
 Therefore, it was, and is, always going to be a hu-man made, made up phrase.
-This is something that those in the Cainite-Judeo-Christian Religion are very fond of doing – they just love their meaningless jargon.
-You will know what I mean, as I have mocked them for their use of these meaningless expressions before, in several of my previous articles.
+This is something that those in the Cainite-Judeo-Christian Religion are very fond of doing – they just love their meaningless jargon terms and expressions.
+You will know what I mean, as I have mocked them for their use of these meaningless memes before, in several of my previous articles.

-If on the other hand we apply Paul’s expression to the past tense it then begins to make sense: “I was crucified with Christ yet nevertheless I live.”
-All Paul is doing here is explaining what takes place at Baptism: we die in the watery grave, but are raised alive out of the water to a new life in Yashua Anointed and Yashua Anointed in us.
-Which is basically what Paul then goes on to say: “Yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.”
+If, on the other hand, we apply Paul’s expression to the past tense it then begins to make sense: “I was crucified with Christ yet nevertheless I live.”
+All Paul is doing here is explaining what takes place at Baptism, that is, we die in the watery grave, but are raised alive out of the water to a new life in Yashua Messiah and with Yashua Messiah in us.
+Which is basically what Paul then goes on to say: “Yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by The Faith of the Son of God, who loved me, and gave Himself for me.”

-Please take special notice: 1) Yashua Anointed now lives in Paul.
-2) The life that Paul now lives is not a crucified life but rather a life lived by The Faith of The Son of God.
-This means it’s an abundant, vibrant fulfilled life not a half dead or completely dead life, as a man crucified.
-Notice, too, that Paul lives by Yashua Anointed’s (The Lord Jesus Christ’s) Faith not his own faith, proving yet again that salvation has got nothing to do with us and our efforts or input.
+Please take special notice: 1) Yashua Messiah now lives in Paul.
+2) The life that Paul now lives is not a crucified life but rather a life lived to the full by The Faith of The Son of God.
+This means it’s an abundant vibrant fulfilled life, not a half dead or completely dead life, as a man crucified.
+Notice, too, that Paul lives by Yashua Messiah’s (The Lord Jesus Christ’s) Faith not his own faith, proving yet again that salvation has got nothing to do with us and our efforts or input.

 Finally, here is a Holy Scripture that ‘The Crucified Life’ brigade knows nothing about:

-This verse is not about amassing vast fortunes and becoming wealthy in material things, although some members of The Church may be blessed in this way.
-This verse is about lives being filled with joy and gladness as we develop our relationship with Yashua Anointed (The Lord Jesus Christ), which will also involve going through various tests and trials with Him and even learning to count them as joyous.
-Not easy, but all things are possible if you keep your Faith and Trust in Yashua Anointed:
+Take note again, this verse is not about amassing vast fortunes and becoming wealthy in material things, although some members of The Church may be blessed in this way.
+This verse is about lives being filled with joy and gladness as we develop our relationship with Yashua Messiah (The Lord Jesus Christ), which will also involve going through various tests and trials with Him and even learning how to count them as joyous.
+Not easy, but all things are possible if you keep your Faith and Trust in Yashua Messiah: